 Is there any advantage to turning my application in early?

 Yes.
 We value characteristics such as initiative, drive, and ambition.
 Procrastination is never a good quality.
-Submitting your application by December 1st, 2017 will qualify you for early acceptance and increase your odds of being hired.
-However, just because you aren’t accepted in December doesn’t mean you won’t be considered for the March acceptance date.
+Submitting your application early will qualify you for acceptance and increase your odds of being hired.

 Do I have to have a phone interview, and when will they begin?

 Some new and returning staff may have a phone interview.
 If you are interviewed, you will be notified by text, email, or a phone call to schedule an interview time.
 If we happen to call you at a time that is not convenient, please do not be afraid to ask us to call back at a later time.

 Camp is held at Anderson University in Anderson, South Carolina.
 Staff training week is June 11 - June 16.
 (It is mandatory that you be at all of staff training to work camp.
 For those of you taking Summer School, please check your class schedule before you apply.)
 You will need to be here through the evening of Saturday, July 27.

 Do I need to be at camp the entire Summer?

 Yes.
 However, you will have time off from Friday after lunch through Sunday morning during camp if there is something you need to do, but it will need to be approved by Head Staff beforehand.
 We have staff socials on the weekends that we strongly encourage all staff to attend.